Big-Life-Lab/predictive-algorithms/README.md

 **2) Algorithm file**.
 This file describes the method to calculate the risk of the outcome, based on the predictors from the questionnaire file.

-The algorithm files is a Predictive Modelling Markup Language (PMML 4.1) document. [http://dmg.org](http://dmg.org/)
+The algorithm files are Predictive Modelling Markup Language (PMML 4.1) documents. [http://dmg.org](http://dmg.org/)

 ## How to calculate risk using the reference documents
 There several approaches calculate risk using the provided documents: